harrytidball/krubolab/README.md

 - **Status Updates**: Orders can have their status updated directly from the table
 - **Real-time Sync**: All changes are immediately persisted to the backend API

-## API Integration
+## Database Setup

-### Data Storage
+### Supabase Postgres

-The dashboard uses the existing `apiService.js` to interact with the backend API:

-- **GET Operations**: Fetch data from JSON files on the server
-- **PUT Operations**: Create/update records in JSON files
-- **DELETE Operations**: Remove records from JSON files
+The application now uses Supabase Postgres for data persistence.
+To set up:

+1. **Create Supabase Project**: Sign up at https://supabase.com and create a new project
+2. **Run Schema**: Execute the SQL in `supabase-schema.sql` in your Supabase SQL Editor
+3. **Configure Cloudflare Workers**: Add `DB_URL` and `DB_KEY` as environment variables in your Cloudflare Workers dashboard (same place where `DB_PASSWORD` is stored)

-### File Structure
+### Database Tables

-Data is organized into separate JSON files:
+The following tables are created:
-- `products.json` - Product catalog and inventory
+- `products` - Product catalog and inventory (with JSONB arrays for images, colours, measurements, materials)
-- `services.json` - Service offerings and pricing
+- `services` - Service offerings and pricing
-- `contacts.json` - Customer and lead database
+- `contacts` - Customer and lead database
-- `orders.json` - Order tracking and management
+- `orders` - Order tracking and management (with JSONB for customer and items)

-### API Endpoints
+### API Service

-All operations go through the `/json` endpoint with appropriate HTTP methods:
-- `GET /json?filename=products.json` - Retrieve data
+The `apiService.js` uses Supabase client to interact with Postgres:
+- **GET Operations**: Fetch data from Supabase tables
-- `PUT /json` - Create/update data
+- **INSERT/UPDATE Operations**: Create/update records in Supabase
-- `DELETE /json` - Remove data
+- **DELETE Operations**: Remove records from Supabase

+All data transformations between camelCase (frontend) and snake_case (database) are handled automatically.

 ## Security Considerations